Author Index

 Robert Paul Wolff

-Robert Paul Wolff is professor of philosophy at the University of Massachusetts at Amherst.
+Robert Paul Wolff is a professor of philosophy at the University of Massachusetts at Amherst.
 His most recent book is Understanding Marx: A Reconstruction and Critique of Capital (1985).

 Sheldon S. Wolin

-Sheldon S. Wolin, who taught politics at the University of California Berkeley and at Princeton University, is the author, most recently, of The Presence of the Past: Essays on the State and the Constitution (1989).
+Sheldon S. Wolin, who taught politics at the University of California, Berkeley and at Princeton University, is the author, most recently, of The Presence of the Past: Essays on the State and the Constitution (1989).

 -